moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_simplification/_index.md

   - Cloudflare custom rules support [transform-rule](https://developers.cloudflare.com/rules/transform/) actions which should make this possible.
 - **Support passing in a configuration file for Cloudflare rules**
   - Migrate [Cloudflare rules](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/main/environments/gprd/cloudflare-rate-limits-waf-and-rules.tf) to use the [cloudflare-waf-rules](https://ops.gitlab.net/gitlab-com/gl-infra/terraform-modules/cloudflare/cloudflare-waf-rules/-/tree/main?ref_type=heads) Terraform module.
-  - Use [tfvars](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest/docs/guides/terraform-vars) to manage configuration of these rules.
+  - Use [terraform-vars](https://registry.terraform.io/providers/terraform-redhat/rhcs/latest/docs/guides/terraform-vars) to manage configuration of these rules.

 ### Phase 2: Simplify application level configuration

-At this point, this proposal refers to the framework mentioned in the [Next Rate Limiting Architecture](../rate_limiting/#framework-to-define-and-enforce-limits) by introducing a mechanism to define limits in a structured way.
+At this point, this proposal refers to the framework mentioned in the [Next Rate Limiting Architecture](../rate_limiting/#framework-to-define-and-enforce-limits) by introducing a mechanism to define limits in a structured way, making sure that our existing code-paths utilise that framework to enforce limits.

 - **Support passing in a configuration file for RackAttack throttles**
   - Some are configurable, some are hard coded [[source](https://gitlab.com/gitlab-org/gitlab/blob/master/lib/gitlab/rack_attack.rb#L85)].
 - **Support passing in a configuration file for ApplicationRateLimiter throttles**
   - Some are configurable through Application Settings UI, some through the API, some are hard coded [[source](https://gitlab.com/gitlab-org/gitlab/-/blob/master/lib/gitlab/application_rate_limiter.rb#L17)].
+- **Support the ability to pass in configuration file for all application limits**
+  - There are seven different types of application limits (if you count RackAttack and ApplicationRateLimiter separately), we eventually want to be able to configure these through the same configuration mechanism.
+  - See [this note](https://gitlab.com/gitlab-com/gl-infra/scalability/-/issues/3775#note_2121412201) (confidential) for the full list of limiting implementations.
+- **Support configuring limits across services outside the GitLab-rails application**
+  - Some services are deployed with [Runway](https://docs.runway.gitlab.com/), and should support a standardized rate limiting configuration mechanism.
+    - See the issue around rate limiting Runway services [here](https://gitlab.com/gitlab-com/gl-infra/platform/runway/team/-/issues/28).
+  - Further research will need to be done to account for services deployed outside of Runway.

 ```mermaid
 flowchart LR